envico801/javascript-interview-questions/README.md

 251. ### What is typescript

      TypeScript is a typed superset of JavaScript created by Microsoft that adds optional types, classes, async/await, and many other features, and compiles to plain JavaScript.
-Angular built entirely in TypeScript and used as a primary language.
+Angular is built entirely in TypeScript and is used as the primary language.
 You can install it globally as

      ```bash
      npm install -g typescript